gsmith257-cyber/cuddlephish/README.md

 ## CuddlePhish

 **Note about this fork:**
 Some minor changes have been made to decrease the amount of IOCs.
 Please edit the config.json file to your specifications.
+Also make sure to read [this.](https://specterops.io/blog/2023/11/07/phishing-with-dynamite/)

 ![phishy](https://github.com/fkasler/cuddlephish/assets/9521163/823210a1-8063-4bad-9093-10ae9cf76d97)